Kendall Hinton

-High school career
+Early life

 Hinton played quarterback at Southern Durham High School in Durham, North Carolina.
 As a high school junior, Hinton threw for 3,972 yards and 39 touchdowns en route to a 3–AA championship title.

 College career

-Rated a three-star prospect by 247Sports and Rivals, Hinton committed to play college football at Wake Forest on June 11, 2014.
+Rated a three-star prospect by 247Sports and Rivals, Hinton committed to play college football for the Wake Forest Demon Deacons on June 11, 2014.
 As a true freshman in 2015, Hinton played in nine games and started in two of them.
 In the nine games, he threw for 929 yards and four touchdowns, while rushing for 390 yards and seven touchdowns.
 Against Army on September 19, Hinton replaced injured starting quarterback John Wolford in the first quarter of the game, and led the Demon Deacons to a 24–21 win by passing for 159 yards and two touchdowns.
 The next week against Indiana, Hinton made his first career start in place of Wolford, and had 245 yards passing along with 57 yards rushing and two touchdowns in the 31–24 loss.
 Hinton's 245 passing yards set a Wake Forest school record for most passing yards by a player in his first career start.
 He started again the following week against Florida State on October 3, throwing for 215 yards in a loss.

-As a sophomore, Hinton suffered a sprained ankle in the Deacon Demons Week 3 game against Delaware.
+As a sophomore, Hinton suffered a sprained ankle in the Demon Deacons Week 3 game against Delaware.
 Initially expected to only miss 2–4 weeks, Hinton did not play for the remainder of the season and was granted a medical redshirt.
 As a redshirt sophomore, Hinton served as the primary backup quarterback to John Wolford in 2017, starting one game against Clemson in place of an injured Wolford.
 Hinton completed 14 of 30 passes for 203 yards and 2 touchdowns in the 28–14 loss.

 As a junior he was projected to be the starting quarterback entering the season, Hinton was suspended for the first three games of the season for violating team rules.
 Following his return from suspension, Hinton was named the backup quarterback to true freshman Sam Hartman.
 Despite entering the transfer portal at the end of his redshirt junior year, Hinton opted to return to Wake Forest for his redshirt senior season.
 In his redshirt senior season, Hinton transitioned to playing slot receiver full-time, racking up 73 receptions for 1,001 yards and four touchdowns.